TAKE ACTION! US Fish & Wildlife Begins 60-Day Public Comment Period on Mexican Wolves

 The FWS tried to make changes to the 10(j) rule in 2015.
 (Endangered and Threatened Wildlife and Plants; Revision to the Regulations for the Nonessential Experimental Population of the Mexican Wolf ; Federal Register/Vol. 80, No. 11/Friday, January 16, 2015, pp.2512-2567) However, the changes they proposed would have led to a bleak future for lobo recovery.
 And as a result, conservation organizations immediately sued the U.S. Fish & Wildlife Service for not fulfilling their obligation to bring Mexican gray wolves back to a healthy wild population.
-The court swiftly agreed with the groups.
-In April 2015, U.S. District Court Judge Jennifer Zipps came back with an order for the FWS to redo the process of changing the management rule and this time include honest interpretations of the best available science.
-(You can read more about the 2015 court ruling here.)
+The court agreed with the groups.
+In April 2018, U.S. District Court Judge Jennifer Zipps came back with an order for the FWS to redo the process of changing the management rule and this time include honest interpretations of the best available science.
+(You can read more about the 2018 court ruling here.)
 This was a major victory for lobos.
 And though the wolves have had to wait years for the process to be reinitiated, the time has come for us to begin a new chapter in the story of lobo recovery.
 The following points are some of the key priorities that will guide that next chapter.

 What we want to see in a new rule:

 The FWS must designate Mexican gray wolves as essential.
 Lobo recovery efforts will benefit from losing the outdated status of “nonessential.”
 The wild population plays a critical role in the genetic health of the overall population; the loss of any wild Mexican gray wolf from the overall gene pool jeopardizes the recovery effort.
 Designating wild lobos as essential acknowledges the scientific communities’ recommendations.